qasxxsaq/1724project/README.md

   - User Authentication and Authorization: register/login, access control, etc.
   - Real-Time Functionality: live notification and dashboard updates.
   - Integration with External Services: email notifications.
-  - File Handling and Processing: automated information extraction and processing from uploaded documents.
-  - Database backup and recovery: automated database snapshots to DigitalOcean storage.

-These features are aligned with the course’s requirements for a full-stack web application, and will deliver a practical event ticketing experience.
-Note that the additional features listed above included the full plan of the team.
-Two additional features will be guaranteed, while the rest are tentative depending on time available.

 ### Scope:
 This project focuses on full-stack web development elements.
 - The main scope of the project is to develop a web application with complete backend/frontend environments, aiming for simple event organization and small-scale ticket sales activities.
 Some basic additions such as cloud storage are also inside the scope to hence the reliability of the tool.
 Only fundamental features discussed in above sections are inside the scope.
 - Sophisticated security designs and database designs are not in the scope.
-Transaction mechanisms are not in the scope but may be implemented.
-Transaction protections are not in the scope.
+Real transaction mechanisms and protections are not in the scope.
 Performance and traffic controls are also not focused.
   - However, these are all valuable features in an event ticketing system and could be saved as potential improvements for the future.
 The team is interested in pursuing beyond the requirements after the course.

 ### Feasibility: